ercrema/c14demoreview/README.md

 Bayesian Hierarchical model fitting with measurement error were carriou using the [nimbleCarbon](https://CRAN.R-project.org/package=nimbleCarbon) R package version 0.1.2.

 #### Approximate Bayesian Computation
+Approximate Batesian Computation (ABC) was carried out using a custom script (`src/abc_sim_exp.R`) based on routines made available on the [rcarbon](https://CRAN.R-project.org/package=rcarbon) R package and introduced in [Di Napoli et al 2021](https://doi.org/10.1038/s41467-021-24252-z).
+Fit between candidate and target SPDs were computed by calculating the euclidean distance of between normalised probabilities of corresponding years.
+The posterior distribution was obtained using the rejection algorithm with a tolerance level of 0.1% and 100,000 simulations.
+The full script required to execute the analyses is stored in the file `runscripts/abc.R`.
+Results are stored in the R image file `results/abc_res.RData`.

 ## Notes on Computing Requirement and Costs